Fort Cameron: History

-The fort opened in 1872 and was active for 11 years until 1883.
-The fort was originally established to protect settlers of Central Utah from local American Indians and to keep an eye on supposed Mormon rebellions.
-After the fort was decommissioned the buildings were sold to two locals, John R. Murdock and Philo T. Farnsworth, who helped organize the Beaver Branch of Brigham Young Academy (now Brigham Young University).
+After the fort was decommissioned, the remaining military personnel were reassigned to Fort Douglas in Salt Lake City, and the Fort Cameron buildings were sold to two locals: John R. Murdock and Philo T. Farnsworth.
+The men helped organize Murdock Academy, which was the Beaver branch of the Brigham Young Academy in Provo (now Brigham Young University).
+The academy lasted from 1898 to 1922.
 After the Utah State Legislature passed a law requiring counties to offer tuition-free schools, the LDS Church closed the school and sold the property.
 All but one of the fort's buildings were razed, and most of the property is now a golf course.